runtimeverification/pl-tutorial/1_k/4_imp++/lesson_3/README.md

 # Variable increment; Search

 In this lesson we add the semantics of variable increment.
-In doing so, we learn how to tag syntactic constructs and rules and then use such tags to instruct the `kompile` tool to generate the desired language model that is amenable for exhaustive analysis.
+We also learn how to instruct the `kompile` tool to instrument the language model for exhaustive analysis.

 The variable increment rule is self-explanatory: